MrRootZero/FileSharingApplication/README.md

 # FileSharingApplication

-# BUKA Client
-The BUKA Client is a JavaFX-based client application for interacting with a server using the BUKA protocol.
+The BUKA Client-Server Model is a JavaFX-based client application for interacting with a server using the BUKA protocol.
 This client allows users to authenticate, list and download audio files, and log out while providing feedback through a graphical user interface.

 ## Features
 - **User Authentication**: Authenticate with the server using a username and password.